of Philip Greenspun, ATP AMEL, ASEL, Helicopter; Commercial SES;

 checkrides.
 (978) 501-1034.

-Have visited roughly 50 countries and every continent except Antarctica.
+Have visited roughly 50 countries and every continent including Antarctica.